Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

-\textbf{PUUPL is loss-agnostic:} Our framework is uniquely positioned to take advantage of newly developed risk estimators for PU learning: as we showed above, \emph{PUUPL} could make use of the imbnnPU loss~\cite{imbnnpu} to greatly improve in the imbalanced setting, but other PU losses exist, too.
+Our framework is uniquely positioned to take advantage of newly developed risk estimators for PU learning: as we showed above, PUUPL could make use of the imbnnPU loss~\cite{imbnnpu} and the nnPU loss ~\cite{Kiryo2017} to substantially improve on the state-of-the-art in the imbalanced and the general setting.
+Next to imbnnPU, there exists a variety of alternative PU losses for different scenarios.
 The nnPUSB loss~\cite{Kato2019} was developed to address the issue of labeling bias in the training positives, a more general setting compared to the i.i.d. assumption of traditional PUL methods~\cite{bekker2020}.
-We tested \textit{PUUPL} in such a biased setting where positives in the CIFAR-10 training and validation sets were with 50\% chance an airplane, 30\% chance an automobile, 15\% chance a ship, and 5\% chance a truck.
-The test distribution was instead balanced, meaning that test samples were half as likely to be airplanes compared to the training set, and five times more likely to be truck images.
-We used the same hyperparameters as the i.i.d.
-CIFAR-10 except for the loss $\mathcal{L}_{PU}$ where we used the nnPUSB loss~\cite{Kato2019} to handle the positive bias.
+We tested PUUPL in such a biased setting where positives in the CIFAR-10 training and validation sets were with 50\% chance an airplane, 30\% chance an automobile, 15\% chance a ship, and 5\% chance a truck.
+The test distribution was instead balanced, meaning for instance that test samples were half as likely to be airplanes compared to the training set, and five times more likely to be truck images.
+We used the same hyperparameters as for the i.i.d.
+CIFAR-10 experiments except for the loss $\mathcal{L}_{PU}$ where we used the nnPUSB loss~\cite{Kato2019} to handle the positive bias.
 The baseline with nnPUSB loss performed better than the nnPU loss but worse than \textit{PUUPL} with the nnPU loss, and the best performance was achieved with \textit{PUUPL} on top of the nnPUSB loss (Table~\ref{tbl:bias}).
+The improvement provided by PUUPL was statistically significant ($p<1.07\times 10^{-6}$ in all cases).

-These results demonstrate that \emph{PUUPL} can be applicable even when sampling bias is suspected by a practitioner and no \emph{ad hoc} risk estimator is available, as our uncertainty-aware pseudo-labeling framework with the bias-oblivious nnPU loss obtained better results compared to a bias-aware risk estimator without pseudo-labeling.
+These results demonstrate that PUUPL can be applied even when a sampling bias is suspected by a practitioner and no \emph{ad hoc} risk estimator is available, as our uncertainty-aware pseudo-labeling framework with the bias-oblivious nnPU loss obtained better results compared to a bias-aware risk estimator without pseudo-labeling.

-\textbf{PUUPL is data modality-agnostic:} Unlike many alternative methods for PUL, our framework can be applied to learning problems in any domain out of the box as it does not rely on regularization methods that are restricted to a specific data modality, most frequently images, such as mixup~\cite{mixup} (used by~\cite{vpu,distpu}) or contrastive representations (used by~\cite{punce}), is easy to adapt as it builds on standard methods (unlike~\cite{selfpu}), and does not require pretrained representations to work (as~\cite{apu} does).

-On the IMDb dataset of movie reviews, \textit{PUUPL} improved test performance of a LSTM network by four percentage points both with a PU and PN validation set, reducing the test error rate by 16\% compared to the nnPU baseline without requiring any modality-specific adaptations.